Advanced Interval Training

 Plateau-Busting Power

-AIT keeps your body thinking by constantly changing the volume and length of your workouts, which prevents boredom.
+AIT keeps your mind sharp by constantly varying the duration and volume of your exercises, which keeps you from getting bored.

 Enhanced Metabolic Flexibility